sdziallas/comp55/docs/labs/5-Interact.md

 the user to type in some piece of information.
 While it was waiting, **the program would not be able to do anything**.

-### Your computer once it needs to waits for your input:
+### Your computer once it needs to wait for your input:

 ![](https://media.giphy.com/media/UxREcFThpSEqk/giphy.gif)
 <br>